AP Explains: How the ground shifted on Trump impeachment | WTOP

 NEXT STEPS

+Six House committees are investigating various aspects of alleged impropriety by the president, with the intelligence committee taking the lead in examining Trump’s actions with Ukraine.

+The investigations are on an expedited basis, though with no specific deadline.

-The House Judiciary Committee will be the panel responsible for recommending articles of impeachment against Trump if the inquiry leads it to do so.
+Ultimately, the House Judiciary Committee would be the panel responsible for recommending any articles of impeachment against Trump.

-Already, six House committees have been investigating various aspects of alleged impropriety by the president.
-They will continue to investigate, but on an expedited basis, though with no specific deadline.

-If a majority of the full House votes for impeachment, the matter goes to the Senate, which is responsible for holding a trial, overseen by the U.S. Supreme Court chief justice.
+If a majority of the full House votes for impeachment, the matter goes to the Senate, which is responsible for holding a trial, overseen by Chief Justice John Roberts.
 It takes a two-thirds vote in the Senate to force a president from office — a daunting challenge for Democrats if the effort goes that far, given Republican control of that chamber.

 Impeaching a president is often misunderstood to mean his removal.
 It actually means the House has voted to bring one or more articles of impeachment and send the process forward.
 No president has been ousted by impeachment.